brentd09/Documents/RegEx/RegularExpressions_Explained.md

 - If the first character matches the current character in the string, Regex considers this to be a potential match and so it then checks the next character in the string with the second character of the pattern and so on until it either matches the entire pattern (confirmed match) or it fails to match the whole pattern.
-- If it fails to match the entire pattern, RegEx then backtracks to the character to the right of the first character where the potential match occurred, it then restarts the matching process again using the first letter of the pattern seeking for potential matches.
+- If it fails to match the entire pattern, RegEx then backs up to the character to the right of the first character where the potential match occurred, it then restarts the matching process again using the first letter of the pattern seeking for potential matches.

 ### Matching process